doctrine-extensions/DoctrineExtensions/doc/symfony2.md

             - [ setAnnotationReader, [ @annotation_reader ] ]
 ```

-So what it includes in general?
-Well it creates services for all extension listeners.
+So what does it include in general?
+Well, it creates services for all extension listeners.
-You can remove some which you do not use or change at will. **Translatable** for instance,
+You can remove some which you do not use, or change them as you need. **Translatable** for instance,
-sets default locale to `%locale%` parameter, you can configure it differently.
+sets the default locale to the value of your `%locale%` parameter, you can configure it differently.

-**Note:** if you noticed, there's **Acme\DemoBundle\Listener\DoctrineExtensionListener**
+**Note:** In case you noticed, there is **Acme\DemoBundle\Listener\DoctrineExtensionListener**.
-you will need to create this listener class if you use **loggable** or **translatable**
+You will need to create this listener class if you use **loggable** or **translatable**
 behaviors.
 This listener will set the **locale used** from request and **username** to
 loggable.
 So, to finish the setup create **Acme\DemoBundle\Listener\DoctrineExtensionListener**